ElenaIbr/Notes/README.md

 # Notes

 Notes is analog of the system application with notes.
-I used local DB SQLite for this app creating.
+For this app i used SQLite.
 We can see result below:

 ![](https://raw.githubusercontent.com/ElenaIbr/Notes/master/notes_demo.gif)